dr-joe-wirth/phantasm/README.md

 ### Option 1a: Identifying a suitable phylogenetic marker for your input genome
   * Extracts the 16S rRNA gene sequences from the input genbank.
   * Uses the 16S rRNA gene sequences and BLASTn to search [NCBI's Targetted Loci database](https://www.ncbi.nlm.nih.gov/refseq/targetedloci/) in order to determine which taxonomic orders are related to the input genome(s).
-  * Retreives data from NCBI's Taxonomy database to create a single taxonomy encompassing all the identified orders.
+  * Retrieves data from NCBI's Taxonomy database to create a single taxonomy encompassing all the identified orders.
   * Reconciles the NCBI-based taxonomy with LPSN's taxonomic structure.
   * Imports data from NCBI's Assembly database for the species represented in the taxonomy.
   * Uses the BLASTn results and the taxonomic structure to determine which taxa could serve as the ingroup/outgroup.